kenakofer/hymnsinger/docs/hymn-index.md

 I'll bring you back within the fold.
 Without you can't survive.
 Without you can't survive!

+"You doubt your very family!" your instincts diatribe.
+Decide: Be shunned to wilderness, or live a harmless lie Choose against evolvéd traits?
+Your logic may agree, but I, your gut, crave not the truth, I crave community.
+I crave community!

+Is instinct unpersuasive?
+Try a sample of Pascal:
+A slim chance of eternal bliss is worth more than your all.
+Take a page from Paul's Epistles, dodge eternal pain.
+Salvation's path is markéd well, with brimstone in the drain.
+With brimstone in the drain!

+To start: believe, O wretch, your life is worthless, justly lost, and second: faith's your only hope, at seemingly no cost!
+Third: pay up in duties due (for faith is proved by work).
+Redeem more souls tomorrow.
+Brother's watching if you shirk.
+God's watching if you shirk!

+Mere reason of one mind can't win; the test of time is passed.
+Religions of today are the religions fit to last.
+Members true through power, fear, or friendly company instill again in children's minds, "Don't eat from yonder tree."
+"Don't eat from yonder tree!"

 </td></tr><tr><td class='hymn-name-box'><a href="listing/come_thou_long_expected_jesus.html">
 Come Thou Long Expected Jesus
 </a></td>